 What to Expect During Your Surgery ?

 Partial knee, total knee, and total hip joint replacement surgery with a computer system is like a traditional joint replacement surgery.
-After anesthesia, you have given your doctor will make a small cut and, with computer assistance, will eliminate any injured bone, cartilage, or other soft tissues to ready the area for implantation insertion.
+Using computer assistance, your doctor will make a small incision and remove any damaged bone, cartilage or other soft tissues to prepare the area for implantation insertion after anaesthesia.

 Recovery From Hip Joint Replacement Surgery -

 Depending on your individual situation, the results of a joint replacement can vary greatly.
 The majority of patients undergo rehabilitation, including physical therapy, with a qualified physical counsellor to help you learn how to move, typically with your implant.

 All follow-up appointments are mandatory, so make sure to attend.
 There is a risk of infection and blood clots in any surgical procedure, but hip joint replacement surgery is considered safe.

 The majority of patients who undergo traditional, primary total hip joint replacement surgery face a difficult path ahead of them.
 For convenience, this procedure is sometimes called a “ball and socket” because of the way data is collected both before and after it is carried out.
 Ball-and-socket hip replacement after surgery restores hip mobility for the duration of the replacement.